KohlhardtC/treespotte/README.md

 - This work has been done using ROS2/Foxy on Ubuntu 20.04.
 I think it's likely to work with ROS2/Galactic
 - You'll be happier if you can run RVIZ2 on your local machine.
 I've had good luck using [The RobotStack install of ROS2 on my M1 Mac](https://github.com/RoboStack/ros-galactic) and they offer Windows builds too.
 You may try the official ROS2 version on your local machine as well.
 - The hardware loadout for each Robot will be described below.
 - The instructions below assume you have [SSH Authentication](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) setup with GitHub on your SBC.
-If you don't want to do this, you can probably get away with replacing *git clone git@github.com* with *git clone https://github.com*

 # Helpful Documentation